Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Inspection

-LAHD conducts a SCEP routine inspection or responds to a tenant complaint.
+LAHD conducts a SCEP inspection or responds to a tenant complaint.
 Violations are documented and recorded.

 2